cowchat

 We will achieve this using SIGINT as follows:

 Incidentally, handling SIGINT as described above will also allow graceful exit when you press Ctrl-C on the server’s terminal.
 Don’t forget to handle SIGINT when cowchat is blocked on accept().
+Note that there is a very small chance that the SIGINT will be delivered when cowchat is not blocked on accept() or fgets().
+You do not have to handle this case.

-Part 3: Feeding Udder Clients
+Part 3: Seeing Udder Clients

 We will now expand cowchat to communicate with multiple clients at the same time.
 Messages sent by any client will be forwarded to all other participants and printed to the server’s stdout.
 Messages read from the server’s stdin should also be forwarded to all other participants.
 Clients can connect and disconnect at any time.